-A homebrew 2m 144.2 MHz vertical 1/2 wave Coaxial Dipole antenna project for your home QTH, SOTA or portable field operations/WICEN exercises.
+A homebrew 2m 144.2 MHz vertical 1/2 wave Coaxial Dipole antenna project for your home QTH, SOTA, portable field operations/WICEN exercises or the emergency 2m Go-box.
 Elsewhere in amateur radio circles this antenna is known as a 2m Flower Pot Antenna.
-Credits to VK2ZOI.
+Credits to VK2ZOI (SK).

 Post updated 5 May 2019, scroll to the bottom for details.

 - 7m length of 50 ohm RG58AU/CU Mil Spec coax

 - 2 * 1 metre lengths of 27 mm water pipe (Bunnings)